johanneshilden/lets-parse/untyped-lambda-calculus/README.md

     return $ App a b
 ```

-This is not going to work.
 Given the application x y, this parser will prematurely accept x, before the entire term is read.
 We could try to fix this by placing the application parser first to give it precedence;

 ```haskell
 badterm = app <|> var <|> parens badterm <|> lambda badterm